mohit-raghavendra/tornado-app/README.md

 #### Asynchronous

-The RequestHandler is a async, to make use to asynchronous functions and handle multiple concurrent requqets.
+The RequestHandler is async, to handle multiple concurrent requests.

 #### Multiprocessing

-The requests are handled in a ProcessPoolExecutor that runs concurrent requests in different processes, to handle the requets in parallel.
+The requests are handled in a ProcessPoolExecutor that runs concurrent requests in different processes Thus concurrent requests are handled in parallel.

 Python doesn't support multithreading if the bottle-neck is computation, so multiprocessing is suitable for this.